mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

-    Currently  not implemented.
+    Currently, this is not implemented.

-## Method : Read data from specific device channel
+## Method : Read data from specific device component
-Perform read from a device component
+Perform read from a device's component

 * **URL**